- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 Emergency contraception is recommended if you’ve had unprotected intercourse during the time you missed your pills.

-- Ella™ (urlipristal acetate or UPA) is an emergency contraceptive that works by stopping or delaying ovulation.
+- Ella™ (ulipristal acetate or UPA) is an emergency contraceptive that works by stopping or delaying ovulation.
 It’s one pill (one dose) that can be taken up to 5 days or 120 hours after unprotected intercourse.
 A prescription is needed.
+It’s best to check a pregnancy test first.

 Are there any serious side effects that I should be worried about?